 - Sesame Street (including tell a story to make your message memorable);

-- Renovating my kitchen (including that it’s okay to be a perfectionist if it means doing your very best work);
+- Renovating my kitchen (it’s okay to be a perfectionist if it means doing your very best work);

 - Going on a spa getaway (such as offering options without undercutting your value);